MalikSabir/WorldSkill/README.md

 The Dashboard is the starting page of our application where you can SignIn and SingnUp to your account.
 Here you can see the HTML code of Dashboard by this link: [https://github.com/MalikSabir/WorldSkill/blob/master/myApp/src/app/dashboard/dashboard.component.html](url)

-Here you can see the SCSS(style sheet) code of Dashboard by this link:
+Here you can see the SCSS(Style Sheet) code of Dashboard by this link:
 [https://github.com/MalikSabir/WorldSkill/blob/master/myApp/src/app/dashboard/dashboard.component.scss](url)

 Here you can see the Type Script file code of Dashboard by this link: